ilyasergey/YSC2229/source/week-09-dynamic-programming.rst

 *Knapsack Problem* (KP) is a very famous instance of a CSP, combined with an *optimisation problem*.
 This means that not only we need to find a solution that satisfies the given constraints, but also such that it maximises certain target function.

 The classical formulation of KP is as follows.
-Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+Given a set of distinct items, each with a weight and a value, determine which items to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
 It derives its name from the problem faced by someone who is constrained by a fixed-size knapsack and must fill it with the most valuable items.

 For instance, we can encode our items (each available in a singe instance) in a form of an array, coupling their descriptions with their weight and price::